-As a result of the weak demand and the low price of in product, Transtech has reported its revenue and net loss in amount of approximately HK\$22.1 million and HK\$41.4 million respectively for the year ended 31 December 2023 (2022: revenue approximately HK\$59.9 million and net loss approximately HK\$48.1 million respectively), representing decrease of revenue approximately 63.1% and decrease of loss approximately 13.9%.
-Approximately 94.0% of Transtech's products were sold internally to Futong Thailand for the year ended 31 December 2023.
+As a result of the weak demand and the low price of in product, Transtech has reported its revenue and net loss in amount of approximately HK\$14.4 million and HK\$44.2 million respectively for the year ended 31 December 2024 (2023: revenue approximately HK\$22.1 million and net loss approximately HK\$41.4 million respectively), representing decrease of revenue approximately 34.8% and increase of loss approximately 6.8%.
+100.0% of Transtech's products were sold internally to Futong Thailand for the year ended 31 December 2024.
 The main reasons for the worse performance are mainly attributable to the problem of overproduction and the general downtrend of optical fibre and optical fibre cable capital expenditure in China.

-During the year ended 31 December 2023, Transtech has halted production in four months because of the significant decline in demand and Transtech sold most of its products, approximately 94.0% of the total sales revenue, to Futong Thailand.
+During the year ended 31 December 2024, Transtech has halted production in several months because of the significant decline in demand and Transtech sold all of its products to Futong Thailand.
 The directors will consider to modify the group operation mode to a vertical structure that Transtech sells most of its products to Futong Thailand to stabilize the supply of its raw materials.